carterfeild/carterfeild.com/_posts/2026-06-14-Why-Instagrammable-Moments-Are-Redefining-PR.md

 ## Here are 5 Ways to Create Instagrammable Moments

-** 1. Design for the camera aesthetics ✨**
+### 1. Design for the camera aesthetics ✨
 	When planning an event or campaign, ask yourself: ‘Would my audience want to take a picture here?’ or, ‘Would my audience be encouraged to engage?’

-** 2. Capture It While It’s Happening 📸**
+### 2. Capture It While It’s Happening 📸
 	Don’t only capture pictures of the set up beforehand, or the aftermath.
 People love to see the behind-the-scenes and candid shots of the audience actively enjoying your event.
 Remember the phrase: “pics or it didn’t happen.”
 Pictures tell better than words!
 If your audience enjoyed the event, show that!
 Also, don’t rely solely on user content - take your own pictures, too!

 	Pro tip🤫: Don’t only take horizontal content!
 Vertical content is becoming more popular as the usage of Instagram Reels and Stories, and TikToks are becoming increasingly popular!

-** 3. Make it Shareable! 📲**
+### 3. Make it Shareable! 📲

 	Create a hashtag for your brand and make sure to use it prominently and consistently!
 Also, encourage tagging from your audience to increase visibility and recommendations!
 Start by asking yourself, ‘If I walked into this experience today, would I want to share it?’
 If yes, you’re golden!

-** 4. Be Bold! 💡**
+### 4. Be Bold! 💡

 	The most shareable moments aren’t always the most aesthetic - they’re the most memorable!
 Be original!
 Don’t just follow trends - set them!

-** 5. 5.
-Go Above and Beyond - Think Beyond the Event💭**
+### 5. Go Above and Beyond - Think Beyond the Event💭

 	As you create content for your event, be sure to also get footage to turn into Instagram Reels and Highlight Reels, TikTok recap videos, Blogs, and more!

 	Pro tip🤫: One event can create weeks worth of content!
 Get as much as you can!
 And while you’re at it, create a content calendar to keep everything scheduled!

 ## Moments > Messaging